5argon/EnumDispatcher/README.md

 - Mass-rename by your IDE tooling.
 - You can use your IDE to easily find all places that dispatch a certain event by searching enum references.
 - Enum can be nested in the class so that dot notation looks nice.
 It allows you to for example, always name your enum as `Action`, so you don't have to worry about naming conflict.
 When used, it will looks like `MainMenu.Action.Back`, `ModeSelect.Action.Back` which is quite readable.
+- There is an optimization at compiler level that make it fast with `switch case`.
+It does not require equality comparing case by case but a jump table instead.
+If these `enum` were just normal `int` it would generate comparison assembly per case, same goes for `string`.
+This may matter if your action handling code path is hot.
+(And maybe being Burst compiled for even better assembly.)

 ## Pain points in doing so